-- any increase the maximum number of Common Shares issuable under the Omnibus Plan, other than an adjustment pursuant to a change in capitalization; - any reduction in the exercise price of an Award including cancellation and reissuance of an Award, except in the case of an adjustment pursuant to a change in capitalization; - any extension of the expiration date of an Award, except in the case of an extension due to black-out period; - any amendment to remove or exceed the insider participation limits; - any amendment to remove or exceed the Eligible Director participation limits; - · any amendment to the transfer provisions of the Awards; or - any amendment to the amendment provisions of the Omnibus Plan.
+- any increase the maximum number of Common Shares issuable under the Omnibus Plan, other than an adjustment pursuant to a change in capitalization; - any reduction in the exercise price of an Award including cancellation and reissuance of an Award, except in the case of an adjustment pursuant to a change in capitalization; - any extension of the expiration date of an Award, except in the case of an extension due to black-out period; - any amendment to remove or exceed the insider participation limits; - any amendment to remove or exceed the Eligible Director participation limits; - any amendment to the transfer provisions of the Awards; or - any amendment to the amendment provisions of the Omnibus Plan.

-The following table sets out the number of RSUs and PSUs granted by the Corporation under the Omnibus Plan during the year ended December 31, 2023.
-The Corporation did not grant any Options during the year ended December 31, 2023.
+The following table sets out the number of Options, PSUs and DSUs granted by the Corporation under the Omnibus Plan during the year ended December 31, 2024.
+No Share RSUs were granted under the Omnibus Plan during the year ended December 31, 2024.